gares/iris/HeapLang.md

 ## Tactics

-HeapLang coms with a bunch of tactics that facilitate stepping through HeaLang programs as part of proving a weakest precondition.
+HeapLang comes with a bunch of tactics that facilitate stepping through HeapLang programs as part of proving a weakest precondition.
 All of these tactics assume that the current goal is of the shape `WP e @ E {{ Q }}`.